-Located about 60 miles from MTSA Semester 3-5: typically 1-2 month rotations
+Semester 3-5: typically 1-2 month rotations Semester 6-9: typically 1-2 month rotations

 Maury Regional Medical Center is accredited by the Joint Commission and is the largest hospital between Nashville and Huntsville.
 The 275-bed facility has a medical staff of more than 170 physicians and 2,000 employees who serve a region consisting of more than a semester-million people in southern Middle Tennessee.
 From a comprehensive interventional and surgical heart program that has attained chest pain center accreditation to a neonatal intensive care and cancer center, Maury Regional Medical Center offers a wide range of advanced services.